dmke/mattercheck/README.md

 ## Installation

-If you have the Go toolchain installed, simply go-get this package:
+If you have the Go toolchain installed, simply go-get this package (this will install the latest version in `$GOPATH/bin/mattercheck`):

 ```sh
 go get -u github.com/dmke/mattercheck
 ```

-Otherwise, I'll prepare binary downloads for all major platforms, once I have tagged a release.
+You can find binary downloads on https://github.com/dmke/mattercheck/releases.

 ## Usage